Ease of use and real-time analysis helps decentralize rapid planning

 Data transparency and automation changes company culture

-Adaptive Planning, part of the Adaptive Suite, integrates transactional and planning data into one place and provides a powerful, cloud-based platform for data-driven financial planning, forecasting, and sales analysis across the entire organization.
+Adaptive Planning, part of the Adaptive Suite, integrates transactional and planning data into one place and provides a powerful, cloud-based platform for data-driven financial planning, forecasting, and sales analysis across the entire organisation.
 Leaders have more trust in real-time data to drive more profitable decisions.

 The first order of business with Adaptive Planning was to automate the annual budgeting process.
 Now, Cumulus business managers start by rolling the prior year forward to set up baseline budgets, and then they simply input budget data via Sheets.
 It is easy to review budget data and collaborate with senior management in real time to lock in budgets.
-Next, Cumulus instituted self-service reporting so users across the organization can create and run reports on demand, so it takes just seconds—not days—to access and analyze business performance data relevant to each manager.
+Next, Cumulus instituted self-service reporting so users across the organisation can create and run reports on demand, so it takes just seconds—not days—to access and analyze business performance data relevant to each manager.

 On the forecasting front, business market managers have initiated "Flash Forecasting Fridays."
 Managers in each of Cumulus' 90 media markets update their forecasts for revenue and expenses on Friday.
 On the following Monday, senior leaders meet to review the overall revenue forecast and expense plan across all the market segments.
 According to Mascitti, executives now can better assess where they are going to finish for the quarter with an understanding of variances to plans to help guide decisions on programming investments.